inivekin/abosa/abosa.typ

 the debt I owe it has half paid.
-The channelling of faults foray won't dissipate the blame delayed, but re-enslaves one to the fray to reproduce the hurt I made.
+The channelling of faults foray won't dissipate the blame delayed, but re-enslaves you to the fray to reproduce the hurt I made.
 By feel of your unsharpened tine,
 I'm seeing your benevolence,